michino25/mi-farm-mern/README.md

 # miFarm Ecommerce MERN

-mifarm is a web-based ecommerce that uses MERN.
+mifarm is a web-based ecommerce platform that utilizes the MERN stack.
 It is dedicated to the sale of fresh vegetables and agricultural products.

 Technologies: TypeScript, Node.js, Express, MongoDB, RESTful API, ReactJS, React-Router, Tailwind, Redux, Redux Thunk